Aurele-B/RenameFiles/README.md

 ```

 ### Usage
-To run the python application, run the function:
+To test the python application, run the function:
 ```
 run_rename_files()
 ```